sugamay/DiaTrack/README.md

 ## How we built it

-DiaTrack was built using Flutter, allowing us to create a cross-platform application with a seamless user experience.
+DiaTrack was built using Dart, allowing us to create a cross-platform application with a seamless user experience.
 We focused on designing an intuitive interface that accommodates diverse user needs and preferences.
 Additionally, we compiled a comprehensive database of resources and information to ensure that users have access to valuable support and guidance.

 ## Challenges we ran into